 Follow-Up Activities are a variety of services and workforce preparation activities that occur after a participant is no longer active in AEL direct services and for up to 365 days after exit.
 Follow-up activities support participants in completing education and training objectives, including collecting information on educational outcomes, employment, earnings, enrollment and progress in postsecondary education or training, and credential attainment.
 While follow-up services must occur after a participant exits AEL services—“exit” is defined as 90 days with no direct contact hours—activities may occur during participation or in the period between the last date of participation and the exit date.

-Follow-up activities include, but are not limited to, the following:
+Follow-up activities include, but are not limited to, the following, which may be provided in an in-person or virtual setting:

 Support for students in the completion of a Texas Certificate of High School Equivalency or entering postsecondary education or training